 - Non-Insured Health Benefits clients (NIHB) who qualify for AADL can access the program for supplies not covered by NIHB.

-- Albertans with private health insurance that covers 100 per cent of the cost of the benefit are not eligible for the same benefit under AADL.
+- Albertans with private health insurance covering 100 percent of the benefit-cost are not eligible for the same benefit under AADL.
 Once the private health insurance coverage is exhausted, the client may become eligible under AADL.

 How To Apply for AADL